Go Beyond PowerPoint: How to Rock your next Business Presentation

 Clearly, there’s a lot of work left to be done to wake up your audience… or not let it fall asleep in the first place.
 And, it’s easier than you think.
 Go over the following tips to get you started right away:

 1. Do Your Prep Work

-A truly good presentation starts not with slides but a pencil and a paper (or a Google Doc for notes, whatever suits you).
+A truly good business presentation starts not with slides but with a pencil and a paper (or a Google Doc for notes, whatever suits you).
 Get insights into your audience’s background, capabilities, and passions.
 Gather your material and know as much as you can about the topic.
 Then, design it to fit your audience’s preferences to make sure it’s not only engaging but relevant to their interests.
-Think of your presentation as a gift to your audience.
+Think of your business presentation as a gift to your audience.
 Would you buy the same gift for a sister and your eccentric uncle?
 Exactly.
 So, why would you assume that each audience is the same?

 2. Outline and Edit

 “The biggest problem I see in first drafts of presentations is that they try to cover too much ground”, – says Chris Anderson, the owner of Ted Talks.
 And, that’s so right.
 We try to share all the knowledge we have on the topic during one speech, but that’s impossible.
 Limit the scope of your talk to what can be explained and enhanced by examples in the time given to you.

 Outlining will help to structure your content, as well as the time needed for each content piece.
 Not to forget, leave some time for transitions, giving your audience a chance to smoothly shift to your next idea.

 And take the 10/20/30 rule by Guy Kawasaki into account.
 Have around 10 slides, because an average person simply can’t comprehend more than 10 concepts.
 Then, make sure to present those slides in 20 minutes and leave some extra time for the Q&A session.
 Lastly, don’t use a font less than 30 points or ‘find out the age of the oldest person in your audience and divide it by two’, as suggested by Guy Kawasaki.